StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 * [GoogleChromeLabs/link-to-text-fragment: Browser extension that allows for linking to arbitrary text fragments.](https://github.com/GoogleChromeLabs/link-to-text-fragment)
 * [Boldly link where no one has linked before: Text Fragments](https://web.dev/text-fragments/)

-Unfortunately, at the moment, text fragment links (deep links on webpages to specific text segments, like sentences) presently only work in Chromium based browsers -- like Google Chrome and Microsoft Edge.
+Unfortunately, at the moment, text fragment links (deep links on webpages to specific text segments, like sentences) presently only work in Chromium based browsers---like Google Chrome and Microsoft Edge.
 The links simply do not work in Firefox or Safari, because those browsers have not yet chosen to implement the functionality.
 (Boo, hiss).

 In practice, this means this functionality will only work if you view this site on Google Chrome or Microsoft Edge.
 Chrome has the largest browser market share by quite a lot, which is fortunate in this instance, but if you are one of the folks that uses Firefox or Safari, sorry but no dice.
 For this reason alone, I would recommend reading the materials of this site in Chrome or Edge.